 There’s a wide array of fun family-friendly things to do with kids in Las Vegas.
 After the trip is over, they’ll be begging to come back faster than they can say, “Are we there yet?”

 It might not be your typical family vacation destination, like a tropical beach in the Caribbean, but this place offers an insane amount of fun activities the whole family can enjoy.
-After a few days, you’ll realize that Vegas makes Disney look like a town fair.
+After 72 hours in Las Vegas, you’ll realize that Vegas makes Disney look like a town fair.
 Things to do With Kids in Las Vegas

 But since there are so many activities you can do, it can get a bit overwhelming to choose the best ones.
 No one wants to leave thinking you’ve missed out on the coolest funtivities ever!
 So here are a few things you simply must see and do on your Vegas trip with kids.